 “I think it’s only at that point that you can start to harmonize the different aspects of the project and create something that is refined, beautiful and valuable.”

-On Tuesday, May 12 from 2 PM-3 PM, attend Phil’s 3D Modeling with Rhinoceros workshop, where Phil will introduce fundamental modeling concepts to create unique designs.
+Attend one of Phil’s upcoming 3D Modeling with Rhinoceros workshops, where Phil will introduce fundamental modeling concepts to create unique designs.
 It will challenge your understanding of 3D modeling in the physical world.
 These lessons are valuable for anyone interested in product design (ex. prototyping and jewelry) as well as anyone interested in graphic design and digital rendering.
+See What’s On for dates and times.

-Watch this teaser video on what to expect and register here.
+Watch this teaser video on what to expect: